epicgdog/focus-app/README.md

   - somehow save all of this
 - animated background
 - save profiles

+- design is bad
+  - padding + margins
+  -

 - small details
   - color of menu
   - track amount of pomos done